FREQUENTLY ASKED QUESTIONS

 • Do I need my professional licenses when I apply to the program?

-• Do I need to have a car to participate in the program?
+• Do I need to have a personal vehicle to participate in the program?

 • What is a Federally Qualified Health Center (FQHC)?